SRI-CSL/yices2/README.md

 ```
 brew install SRI-CSL/sri-csl/yices2
 ```
-This will install the full mcsat enabled version of Yices (as well as the headers and dynamic library).
+This will install the full mcsat-enabled version of Yices, including dynamic library and header files.

 #### Aptitude